-My mother died peacefully after a short illness on 23 October at the age of 99 3/4.
+My mother died peacefully after a short illness on 23 October at the age of ninety nine and three quarters.
 She had had a long and good life, a long marriage, three children, four grandchildren and five great grandchildren.
 Those few words sum up someone who has universally been described as elegant, involved, upright, committed, interesting and widely known through the many circles in which she moved.

 she had the gift of making everyone she encountered feel special and loveable